 Upon acceptance, either the publisher acquires the copyright for unlimited worldwide distribution including electronic format or authors can opt to pay a fee for full open access immediately after publication.

 JRSBRT is registered with PubMed (Medline), and metadata (title, authors, affiliations, abstract, and full bibliographic reference) for all articles are posted upon publication of each issue.
 Full text becomes open access after 1 year, unless a fee is paid for full immediate open access (see previous paragraph).

 Guidelines for the Submission of Text

 All submissions should be made as Microsoft Word documents.
 Text in the main body of the manuscript and references should be double spaced, presented in an easily readable, standard font and size (such as 10 or 12 pt.
 Times New Roman or Arial).
 All pages should be numbered.
 All manuscripts must be submitted in English; within each paper, either American or British spelling should be consistently used.
 The manuscript must be accompanied by a cover letter, containing the e-mail address and phone number of the corresponding author.

 Length of manuscript: JRSBRT will consider papers of any length.
 Generally, the text of the manuscript should run to between 15 and 25 pages of double spaced American letter or A4, plus artwork grouped at the end.
-The maximum length for letters, e.g. case studies, is maximum six pages of double spaced American letter or A4, including figures, tables and references.
+The maximum length for letters, e.g. case studies, is 1000 words with a maximum of one figure or one table and less than 10 references.

 Title: The title of the paper should clearly indicate the scope and findings of the paper and should provide an accurate indication of the contents when searched by computerized methods.
 A running title of a maximum of 35 characters should also be provided.